-Now before going onto explain this ghee vs. butter keto issue, we need to understand what a Keto diet is exactly.
+Now before going onto explain this ghee vs. butter Keto issue, we need to understand what a Keto diet is exactly.

 What is a Keto diet?

-A ketogenic diet is popularly known as keto diet.
-It is a popular and proven effective dieting scheme worldwide, where dieters are suggested to reduce their carbohydrate consumption and instead they need to focus on their protein and fat intake.
+A ketogenic diet is popularly known as the Keto diet.
+It is a popular and proven effective dieting scheme worldwide, where dieters are suggested to reduce their carbohydrate consumption and instead they need to focus on their protein and good fat intake.

 The Keto diet gained popularity due to its ability to lose body fat quickly.
-People suffering from obesity or with excess unwanted body fat, may see great benefits from trying out a Keto diet, provided there is no history of heart disease or hypertension.
+People suffering from obesity or with excess unwanted body fat may see great benefits from following a Keto diet, provided there is no history of heart disease or hypertension in the Keto dieters.

-This diet is based on the theory of ketosis, where the human body doesn’t use the Citric Acid Cycle due to a lack of glucose from carbohydrates.
-So essentially the Keto diet is a high-fat, high-protein and low-carb diet, the reduction of carbohydrates induces the state of ketosis.
+This diet is based on the theory of ketosis, where the human body doesn’t use the Citric Acid Cycle due to the lack of glucose from carbohydrates.
+So essentially the Keto diet is a high-fat, high-protein, and low-carb diet, the reduction of carbohydrates induces the state of ketosis.

-What is ghee used for the Keto diet
+What is ghee used for the Keto diet?

 As ghee contains up to 64% of fat, it can be used as a reliable source of saturated fats, provided you use good quality ghee or clarified butter.
-Now you may wonder, where to buy where to buy clarified butter, which contains pure fat and no adulteration?
+Now you may wonder, where to buy clarified butter, which contains pure fat and no adulteration?

 Healthier option: ghee or butter

-Ghee is a great substitute to regular butter that contains substantial amounts to lactose, because it is stripped from milk solids during the clarification process, leaving only healthy butter fats behind as residue.
+Ghee butter is a great substitute to regular butter that contains substantial amounts of lactose, because it is stripped from milk solids during the clarification process, leaving only healthy butter fats behind as residue.

-Grass fed ghee vs. Butter: Grass fed cow ghee is known to be called the “better butter”.
+Grass-fed ghee vs. Butter: Grass-fed cow ghee is known to be called the “better butter”.